• Feb 27, 2026

 • Letters from a recognized public authority or public servant/any government-issued correspondence

-• Current lease agreement with signatures of the landlord and the tenant
+• Current lease agreement with the signatures of the landlord and the tenant

 • Credit card statement